Save the Children works for an India in which every child attains the right to survival, protection, development and participation.

 Children are our future.
 The world will survive if children survive.
 But it's not just about survival.
 All children have the right not just to live but live their lives to the full potential.
 For that to happen, the child first needs to have a shot at a decent life.
 At Save the Children, we do whatever it takes to ensure this happens, especially when it comes to the millions of vulnerable boys and girls who are in harm's way - in conflict zones, inhospitable terrain or, for whatever other reason, far removed from development for no fault of their own.

 In India, we started our work in April 2008.
-We are registered as as an independent Indian not-for-profit organization under the Societies Act, 1860 under the name ‘Bal Raksha Bharat’.
-In less than a decade in the world's second most populous country, we have transformed more than 1 crore (1 million) lives and expanded to 19 states.
-Last year alone (in 2017), we touched the lives of 22.7 lakh children.
+Since then, we have touched the lives of more than 1.1 crore (10.1 million) children.
+We are registered as an independent Indian not-for-profit organisation under the Societies Act, 1860 under the name ‘Bal Raksha Bharat’.
+Last year alone (in 2018), we reached 12.03 lakh children through our programmes in 20 states.
 We amplify children’s voices where it matters the most.
 This means that apart from working on the ground, we connect with the Government authorities at local, state and Central level to ensure that they frame policies in the best interest of children.

 We are proud to be the world’s leading experts on children, delivering lasting results for millions.
 By saving children, we transform their lives for good and forever.